-Any such downgrade of the Post-Demerger Prudential Group could have an adverse effect on Prudential's financial flexibility, requirements to post collateral under or in connection with transactions to which they are a party and ability to manage market risk exposures.
-In addition, the interest rates or other costs that the Post-Demerger Prudential Group incurs in respect of its financing activities may increase as a result.
-A credit rating downgrade may also affect public confidence in the Post-Demerger Prudential Group's products and may adversely impact on its ability to market products, retain current policyholders or attract new policyholders.
+Any such downgrade of the Group could have an adverse effect on Prudential's financial flexibility, requirements to post collateral under or in connection with transactions to which they are a party and ability to manage market risk exposures.
+In addition, the interest rates or other costs that the Group incurs in respect of its financing activities may increase as a result.
+A credit rating downgrade may also affect public confidence in the Group's products and may adversely impact on its ability to market products, retain current policyholders or attract new policyholders.

-1.7 Prudential is subject to the risk of exchange rate fluctuations owing to the geographical diversity of its businesses
+1.7 Prudential is subject to the risk of exchange rate fluctuations owing to the geographical diversity of its businesses.

 Due to the geographical diversity of Prudential's businesses, Prudential is subject to the risk of exchange rate fluctuations.
 Prudential's operations generally write policies and invest in assets denominated in local currencies.
 Although this practice limits the effect of exchange rate fluctuations on local operating results, it can lead to fluctuations in Prudential's consolidated financial statements upon the translation of results into the Group's presentation currency.
 This exposure is not currently separately managed.
-The Group presents its consolidated financial statements in US dollars, which is the currency in which a large proportion of the Group's earnings and assets and liabilities are denominated or to which they are linked (such as the Hong Kong dollar).
-There remain some entities within the Group the results of which are not denominated in or linked to the US dollar and transactions which are conducted in non-US dollar currencies.
-Prudential is subject to the risk of exchange rate fluctuations from the translation of the results of these entities and transactions and the risks from the maintenance of the Hong Kong dollar peg to the US dollar.
+The Group presents its consolidated financial statements in US dollars.
+The results of some entities within the Group are not denominated in or linked to the US dollar and some enter into transactions which are conducted in non-US dollar currencies.
+Prudential is subject to the risk of exchange rate fluctuations from the translation of the results of these entities and transactions and the risks from the maintenance of the HK dollar peg to the US dollar.